 It has all the elements of Disney’s Moana with drama, Polynesian drumming, and singing!

-There are even real canoes used as decoration that my son thought was actually from Moana’s story, which made him very happy.
+There are even real canoes used as a decoration that my son thought were actually from Moana’s story, which made him very happy.

 It’s perfect for kids who love stories with lots of adventure and excitement.

 I was confident that my kids would be able to find something they liked at Luau Kalamaku.
 They tried a little of everything, but mostly ate macaroni salad (which is always a safe bet), potatoes and bread with butter or honey for most of their dinner.

 The buffet dessert bar had many different flavors from chocolate mousse cake pops to coconut cream pie bites, which were all really tasty!

 We left feeling full and happy about this Kauai luau experience!